JorgeTisca/hyperblog/README.md

 # hyperblog
-amazing blog for platzi's git and github course
+amazing blog for platzi git and github course